-- How do students with special needs and their teachers perceive the value of PBL? - How do students with special needs feel about collaborating with other students in PBL? - How do teachers perceive that their students collaborate with students with different special needs? - How do teachers modify the PBL approach to make it work in a special needs classroom?
+- How do students with special needs and their teachers perceive the value of PBL? - How do students with special needs feel about collaborating with other students in PBL?
+What are their teachers' perceptions of the collaboration? - How do teachers modify the PBL approach to make it work in a special needs classroom?